jcooper458/wikiverse/README.md

 wikiverse wont work without these two plugins:

 - Edit Author Slug (can be installed via Wordpress - set the slug to "user")
-- wp-twitter-api (you can find that plugin in my github - needs configuration via the Wordpress backend)
+- wp-twitter-api (own plugin - needs configuration via the Wordpress backend)

 I added my composer.json to automate the installation of these two plugins.
 Follow the bedrock / composer instruction to install the plugins.